dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ## Why This Case Study Shows the Full Process

-The SQL case studies established a six-step AI collaboration workflow: prompt, output, verification, evaluation, iteration, business insight.
+The SQL case studies established a six-step AI collaboration workflow: prompt, output, verification, evaluation, iteration, and business insight.
 This Python case study is the first time that workflow runs against a different toolset (Python instead of SQL), and the process itself changes in meaningful ways.
 Verification becomes executable code instead of a manual checklist, and the iteration cycle includes chart selection, not just query refinement.

-Parts 2 and 3 of this case study skip straight to findings and business insights.
-The methodology is the same; only the first pass needs to show the work.
+For the sake of time, parts 2 and 3 of this case study skip straight to findings and business insights like the SQL case study.

 ---